-Important: The next step assumes you have a .Net Core environment installed.
-If not, please download and install ASP.NET Core Hosting Bundle 3.1.xx before you continue.
+Important: The next step assumes you have a .NET Core environment installed.
+If not, please download and install ASP.NET Core Runtime 6.x.xx Hosting Bundle before you continue.
 Choose the latest security patch to mitigate security issues in previous versions.